 - Conversion rate – the number of orders placed on your site as a percentage of total visitors.
 This will reveal how effective your site is at converting browsers into buyers.

-- Average order value – the average of all orders placed via your eCommerce This is a key metric to watch over time.
+- Average order value – the average of all orders placed via your eCommerce site.
+This is a key metric to watch over time.
 Increases in order value indicate increased trust with placing large orders online and demonstrate your ability to up-sell related items on your site.
 You can compare this to orders placed offline and look for ways to improve.

 - Percent of sales online – your total online sales divided by total company sales.
 As you increase this metric, your cost to serve should go down while revenues and customer loyalty increase.